-When an examination for a course or course component consists of two or more partial examinations, partial grades for these partial examinations can be transferred from the first examination period to the second examination period, if the ECTS sheet of the course or course component concerned indicates that this is possible.
+When an examination for a course consists of two or more partial examinations, partial grades for these partial examinations can be transferred from the first examination period to the second examination period, if the ECTS sheet of the course concerned indicates that this is possible.
 When a partial grade for a partial examination is transferred in accordance with the ECTS sheet, you may not waive this transfer.